bhaaskara/InterviewQA/MyQA.md

-sample code for creation of storage account how to create AKS cluster what is terraform plan how to import a service created manually how do you manage the remote state management
+sample code for creation of storage account how to create AKS cluster what is terraform plan how to import a resource created manually how do you manage the remote state management
 ```